Nanni Strada: History

-In 1973, Nanni Strada made a film with Clino Castelli titled "The Cloak and the Skin", which combined documentation of two of her most well known projects to illustrate two fundamental different approaches to clothings' function and manufacture.
+In 1973, Nanni Strada made a film with Clino Castelli titled "The Cloak and the Skin", which combined documentation of two of her most well known projects to illustrate two fundamental different approaches to clothing's function and manufacture.
 Strada's "Cloak" is made of layers of quilted cloth cut along straight lines, the seams being simply placed edge-to-edge and overstitched.
 The design of the "Cloak" is determined by the structure of its single-piece construction.
 The "Skin" was the first complete one-piece body stocking produced in a single manufacturing operation.
 The film analyzed the application of the Pantysol method in the manufacturing of the "Skin", illustrating how the fabrication of an H-shaped tubular structure in which the cut of the neckline corresponds to the crotch of the tights.

 In 1999, Nanni Strada inaugurated the first laboratory of fashion design at the School of Design of the Politecnico di Milano, Milan.
 Her ‘anti-academic’ classes were collected in the book “Lectures.
 Fashion‐Design and Project Culture”, published by Lupetti in 2013.